lief-project/LIEF/doc/sphinx/installation.rst

 CMake Integration
 -----------------

-There are a few ways to integrate LIEF as a dependency into another project.
+There are several ways to integrate LIEF as a dependency into another project.
 The following methods are listed in order of preference according to CMake best practices.
 These snippets show basic examples; please refer to the official CMake documentation for questions related to more complex project setups.